-Similarly, the University will not pursue disciplinary action against students (complainants or witnesses) for conduct in violation of the Sexual Conduct Policy.
-Under no circumstances will a complainant or witness who makes a report of sexual assault or other prohibited conduct be charged with violating the Sexual Conduct Policy, regardless of the outcome.
+Similarly, the University will not pursue disciplinary action against students (complainants, respondents or witnesses) for conduct in violation of the Sexual Conduct Policy.
+Under no circumstances will a complainant or witness who makes a report of sexual assault or other prohibited conduct, or a respondent who participates in an investigation, be charged with violating the Sexual Conduct Policy, regardless of the outcome.